 - Al Bastakiya is easily reached by taxi – or if you’re up for it, just a 10-15 minute walk from Al Ghubaiba bus station in Bur Dubai.
 You can also take Dubai’s new, cool metro and get off at the Al Fahidi stop.
 If you’re on the other side of Dubai Creek, cross over in one of the many abras (water taxis) for just 1 dirham, then turn left.
 Shortly after passing Dubai Museum (stay on the same side of Al Fahidi Street), you’ll see the wind towers in Al Bastakiya.

 - Breakfast is offered on Mondays and Wednesdays at 10am (AED 80).
 Lunch is available on Sundays and Tuesdays at 1pm (AED 90).
 There’s also a cultural dinner on Tuesdays at 7pm (AED 100) and a brunch on Saturdays at 10.30am (AED 100).
-Have a look at the Calender of events for more info.
+Have a look at the website for more info.
 NB: Reservations are essential.